 - IEM School Suicide Prevention & Intervention Policy

-It is the policy of this school that elected or appointed school governance body members, school administrative officers, and school employees shall not place themselves in any position where their private, personal interests may conflict with their official duties, or where they may directly or indirectly receive personal financial gain through direct or indirect personal influence.
+Conflict of Interest Policy It is the policy of this school that elected or appointed school governance body members, independent contractors/business vendors, school administrative officers, and school employees shall not place themselves in any position where their private, personal interests may conflict with their official duties, or where they may directly or indirectly receive personal financial gain through direct or indirect personal influence.

 All such persons shall be neither personally nor financially interested in any contract made by them or by the school that employs them.
 For purposes of this policy,

 1) 'personally interested' shall mean any situation where private, personal interests conflict with official duties and shall include non-economic interests such as familial relationships, and

 2) 'financially interested in any contract' shall mean any contract with an individual, entity, or company in which any such person, any such person's spouse, parents, children, civil partner, or any other person with a close personal relationship to any such person has an ownership interest, an investment interest, or a familial interest, and encompasses any situation where any such person's official judgment may be influenced by personal consideration or expectation of financial gain or any compensation or consideration of any kind other than that officially provided to any such person by the school.

 South Sutter Charter School believes that free inquiry and exchange of ideas are essential parts of a democratic education.
 The School respects students' rights to express ideas and opinions, take stands on issues, and support causes, even when such speech is controversial or unpopular.

 Students' freedom of expression shall be limited only as allowed by Education Code 48907, 48950, and other applicable state and federal laws.